pivotal/docs-tap/application-accelerator/configuration.hbs.md

 ## <a id='configure-timeouts'></a>Configure ingress timeouts when some accelerators take longer to generate

-If Tanzu Application Platform is configured to use an ingress for Tanzu Developer Portal (formerly named Tanzu Application Platform GUI) and the Accelerator Server, then it might detect a timeout during accelerator generation.
+If Tanzu Application Platform is configured to use an ingress for Tanzu Developer Portal and the Accelerator Server, then it might detect a timeout during accelerator generation.

 This can happen if the accelerator takes a longer time to generate than the default timeout.
 When this happens, Tanzu Developer Portal appears to continue to run for an indefinite period.
 In the IDE